khachatur-tadevosyan-4/Applications-Licenses/KProject License.md

 15. CONTACT US
 If you have questions or concerns about this Privacy Policy, please contact us through one of the following ways:

 if you have a concern or compliance regarding our treatment of your personal data you can contact the relevant data protection authority.
 You can find contact details of data protection authority at https://edpb.europa.eu/about-edpb/board/members_en.
-For more information on which authority to contact, please email us here privacy@playgendary.com. for general information, please feel free to contact us via our contact service page: https://www.playgendary.com/contact-us/ .
+For more information on which authority to contact, please email us here khachatur.tds.4@gmail.com.

-For information collected under this Privacy Policy, the data controller is Playgendary GmbH, a company under laws of Germany, registered at Landshuter Allee 8-10, 80637 Munich.
+For information collected under this Privacy Policy, the data controller is KProject, registered at apt115, 5 Khaghagh Don St, Yerevan, Armenia